rocketeers-app/rocketeers/content/articles/different-php-versions-laravel-valet.md

 ## Isolate a PHP version per project

 The first command that's new is `valet isolate` this command can be used to isolate a project using one specific PHP version.
-After that the Nginx server that Valet installs on your Mac knows which PHP version to use for your project.
+After that the nginx server that Valet installs on your Mac knows which PHP version to use for your project.

 For example the command for a project locked into using only PHP 8.1 is: